clytaemnestra/tech-blog/_posts/2024-03-13-all-about-aws.md

     * When creating an instance, it’s necessary to select the VPC the database will live in and subnets designated for the DB
         * The subnets in a DB subnet group should be private, so they don’t have a route to the internet gateway - in that case the data inside the instance can be reached only by the application backend

-* Backup data
+Data Backup
 * Automated backups
     * Turned on by default
     * Backups the entire DB instance and transaction logs
 * Manual snapshots
     * Can be initiated at any time
     * Exist until they’re manually deleted

-* Security
+Security
 * IAM
     * IAM policies to assign permissions that determine who can manage RDS resources
 * Security groups
     * Control which IP addresses or EC2 instances can connect to databases on a DB instance
 * Encryption
 * SSL or TLS connections with DB instances

 ### DynamoDB
 Core components: